jossefaz/dwg-transformer-micro-dal/README.md

 ---

 <h1 id="dwg-transformer--dal">Dwg-transformer : DAL</h1>
 <p>This module is a part of the dwg-transformer-microservice tool.
 It’s called the  <strong>DAL</strong>  because he is responsible for accessing the database (in our hybrid architecture for the moment there is only one DB because other microservices do not require any storing, they just need metadata to indicates which files they have to convert/deal with)</p>
 <h1 id="configuration">Configuration</h1>
-<p>Some environment variables must be set before running this program :</p>
+<p>Only one environment variables must be set before running this program :</p>
 <p><strong>$DEV_PROD</strong>  : define the environment.
 Must be set to one of those values : “prod” / “dev”, depending on the configuration files that you rely on.</p>
-<p><strong>$DB</strong>  : define the which database to look for the data (currently the only db configured in the DAL service is “mysql but it is extremly simple to add more)</p>
-<p><strong>$SCHEMA</strong>  : define the schema’s name in which the DAL will look up for data (“dwg_transformer” is the schema defined in the init.sql of the DAL service for the current version)</p>
-<p><strong>$CAD_STATUS</strong>  : define the table name which stores the dwg files metadata to check</p>
-<p><strong>$CAD_ERRORS</strong>  : define the table name which stores different errors that occured on dwg files checking</p>
 <ol>
 <li>config.prod.json (for production)</li>
 <li>config.dev.json (for dev)</li>